dtao/PhilosopherDeveloper/source/posts/2019-07-18-the-case-for-promoting-over-hiring.md

 An opportunity is **future-focused** and is about the **role**.
 Employees are given greater responsibility to take on a new role moving forward, generally to fill a business need.
-When you give someone a promotion as an opportunity, you are saying, "We need someone to do this, and we believe you are capable."
+When you give someone a promotion as an opportunity, you are saying, "We need someone to do this, and we're counting on you to do it."
 The emphasis is on the _role_, and what you _will be expected to do_ in it.

 Reward-based promotions are generally not blocked by anything other than budgetary constraints.
 Take a group of individuals, put them all in the same